-|My kid's bathtub was being used for drifwood soaking purpose :P|
+|My kid's old bathtub was used for driftwood soaking purpose :P|

 |Water was clear at first|

-|And it become brownish after 2 days but not so much|
+|And it became brownish after 2 days|

-|Boiling driftwood in the biggest pot that I have to accelerate tannin leeching process and disinfect the woods.|
+|Boiling driftwood in the biggest pot that I have, to accelerate tannin leeching process and disinfect the woods.|

 |After 3 hours, I have some tasty Teh-O colour :P|

-|After 2nd water change, now I have green tea colour. :)|
+|After the 2nd water change, now I have green tea colour. :)|

-|And after all, leave it dry and cool off before using|
+|And after boiling, leave the wood to dry and cool off before using|

 |Stones were put in the pot and boiling water was poured in for disinfection.
-It was left overnight there in the pot.|
+They were left overnight there in the pot.|

-|After disinfection, it was brought out to leave it dry and cool off.
-I also measure the weight of all rocks about 10kg in total.|
+|After disinfection, they were brought out to dry and cool off.
+I also measured the weight of all the rocks, about 10kg in total.|